Godlander/objmc/README.md

 ### advanced:
 `offset` and `scale`: just adds & multiplies vertex positions before encoding, so you dont have to re-export the model.

-`duration`: integer duration of each frame in ticks.
+`duration`: total duration of the animation in ticks.

 `noshadow`: disable shading the model based on face normals.